Marsguest/leetcode/README.md

-# This is a repo including solutions of leetcode.
+# This is a repository including solutions of leetcode.